wkjagt/godocs/effective_go.md

 Some formatting details remain.
 Very briefly:

 #### Indentation
-We use tabs for indentation and gofmt emits them by default.
+We use tabs for indentation and `gofmt` emits them by default.
 Use spaces only if you must.

 #### Line length
 Go has no line length limit.
 Don't worry about overflowing a punched card.
 If a line feels too long, wrap it and indent with an extra tab.

 #### Parentheses
-Go needs fewer parentheses than C and Java: control structures (if, for, switch) do not have parentheses in their syntax.
+Go needs fewer parentheses than C and Java: control structures (`if`, `for`, `switch`) do not have parentheses in their syntax.
 Also, the operator precedence hierarchy is shorter and clearer, so `x<<8 + y<<16` means what the spacing implies, unlike in the other languages.

 ## Commentary

 Go provides C-style `/* */` block comments and C++-style `//` line comments.
 Line comments are the norm; block comments appear mostly as package comments, but are useful within an expression or to disable large swaths of code.

-The program—and web server—godoc processes Go source files to extract documentation about the contents of the package.
+The program — and web server — `godoc` processes Go source files to extract documentation about the contents of the package.
 Comments that appear before top-level declarations, with no intervening newlines, are extracted along with the declaration to serve as explanatory text for the item.
-The nature and style of these comments determines the quality of the documentation godoc produces.
+The nature and style of these comments determines the quality of the documentation `godoc` produces.

 Every package should have a package comment, a block comment preceding the package clause.
 For multi-file packages, the package comment only needs to be present in one file, and any one will do.
 The package comment should introduce the package and provide information relevant to the package as a whole.
-It will appear first on the godoc page and should set up the detailed documentation that follows.
+It will appear first on the `godoc` page and should set up the detailed documentation that follows.

 ```go
 /*